hansifer/tab-copy/README.md

 ### Direct DOM calls vs React

-While this is a React app, the popup itself is implemented with static HTML and vanilla JS using direct DOM calls.
-The original intent was primarily to optimize load speed, although whether this has any meaningful effect remains an open question.
+While this is a React app, the popup itself is implemented with HTML and vanilla JS using direct DOM calls.
+The original intent was primarily to optimize load speed, although whether this has any meaningful effect is an open question.
 The popup's complexity has grown considerably, shifting the value of the performance/maintainability tradeoff.

 ## License